Gabe Vincent NBA Playoffs Player Props: Heat vs. Nuggets

-The Miami Heat, Gabe Vincent included, will be in action at 8:30 PM on Thursday versus the Denver Nuggets in the 2023 NBA Playoffs.
+The Miami Heat, Gabe Vincent included, take the court versus the Denver Nuggets at 8:00 PM ET on Sunday in the 2023 NBA Playoffs.

-If you'd like to make predictions on Vincent's performance, we break down his available prop bets, using stats and trends, below.
+If you'd like to place a wager on Vincent's props, we break down his available ones, providing some stats and trends, below.

 Gabe Vincent Prop Bets vs. the Nuggets